webqit/webflo/README.md

 + [WHATWG URL](https://url.spec.whatwg.org/) and [WHATWG URLPattern](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern) (across client, server, and Service Worker environments) for all things *URL* and *URL pattern matching*. ([Details ahead](#))

 For when your application involves pages and a UI:
-+ [The HTML Standard](https://html.spec.whatwg.org/) (across client, server, and Service Worker environments) for all things *markup* - conventional `.html`-based pages and templates (partials), etc. You go with a "zero-JavaScript" proposition or you progressively enhance with "just-enough JavaScript"!
++ [The HTML Standard](https://html.spec.whatwg.org/) (across client, server, and Service Worker environments) for all things *markup* - conventional `.html`-based pages and templates, valid HTML syntax, etc. You go with a "zero-JavaScript" proposition or with *Progressive Enhancement* that makes do with "just-enough JavaScript"!

   > Your markup is also easily extendable with the [HTML Modules (`<template name="partials"></template>`)](https://github.com/webqit/oohtml#html-modules) and [HTML Imports (`<import template="partials"></import>`)](https://github.com/webqit/oohtml#html-imports) templating system, [Reactive Scripts (`<script type="subscript"></script>`)](https://github.com/webqit/oohtml#subscript), and whatever else is possible with HTML.